What is it?

 The effectiveness ratings for NIACIN are as follows:

 Likely effective for...

 - Abnormal levels of blood fats.
 Some niacin products are approved by the U.S. Food and Drug Administration (FDA) as prescription products for treating abnormal levels of blood fats.
 These prescription niacin products typically come in high strengths of 500 mg or higher.
 Dietary supplement forms of niacin usually come in strengths of 250 mg or less.
 Since very high doses of niacin are required for improving cholesterol levels, dietary supplement niacin usually isn't appropriate.
-For most people who need to lower low-density lipoprotein (LDL or "bad") cholesterol, niacin is considered a second-line therapy.
-But it may be used as a first line of treatment in people with high levels of both cholesterol AND blood fats called triglycerides.
+For people who need to lower low-density lipoprotein (LDL or "bad") cholesterol, the prescription drug class called "statins" is used.
+Niacin might be used in people with high levels of both cholesterol AND blood fats called triglycerides.
 Niacin may be combined with other cholesterol-lowering drugs when diet and single-drug therapy is not enough.
 Niacin improves cholesterol levels, but does not improve cardiovascular outcomes such as heart attacks and strokes.

 Possibly effective for...